modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-1.md

 	MLA style: Bertram N. Brockhouse – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Mon.
 5 Feb 2024. https://www.nobelprize.org/prizes/physics/1994/brockhouse/facts/

-	Nobel Lecture: *Slow Neutron Spectroscopy and the Grand Atlas of the Physical World*.
+	NOBEL LECTURE: *Slow Neutron Spectroscopy and the Grand Atlas of the Physical World* by Brockhouse.

 	A.	The NEUTRON and its APPLICATIONS<br>
 	The GRAND ATLAS<br>